microsoft/AirSim-NeurIPS2019-Drone-Racing/docs/competition_guidelines.md

 It is the job of the chasing drone to avoid the leading drone.
 In the case of a collision, penalties are always incurred to the chasing drone.
 There are two radii to limit the number of collisions and resulting disqualifications.
 1. **Collision Radius**
-For collision purposes, the drones are modeled simple boxes.
-In case the distance between the two drones deceeds 0.6m a (simulated) collision occurs.
+For collision purposes, the drones are modeled as simple boxes.
+A collision is registered any time the distance between the two drones deceeds 0.6m.
 Such a collision removes the violating drone from the game, and the other drone is allowed to finish without an opponent.
 2. **Safety Radius**
 The safety radius is set to 0.4m.
 If the distance between the two drones deceeds 0.8m, a linear penalty term is incurred for violating this constraint.